 You know more German than you think

 You shouldn’t be daunted at embarking on German lessons.
 It’s likely you already know a lot more German than you think.
 Our two languages are closely related, both being West Germanic languages, so you’ll find that many words are almost identical, if not in spelling, then in pronunciation.
-The words Hand and Finger for example, […]
+The terms Hand and Finger for example, […]

 Why learning German is so worthwhile